SoumyaSubhrajit/JavaScript-Notes/Values and Variables.md

 ```
 # Variables

 Think of variables as containers, holding these treasures.
-We declare them using the `let`, `var`, or `const` keyword.
+We declare them using the, `let`, `var`, or `const` keyword.
 Watch this:

 ```javascript
 let x; // 📦 Declaration